Chris1320/MacroKeyboard/README.md

 - LuaMacros
 - AutoHotkey
 - Python 3 (Optional, if you'll use the server/client API.)
-  - PyCryptodomex
+  - PyCryptodomex (For Server/Client)
-  - toml
-  - websocket
+  - obs-websocket-py (For Server)

 Additional: